Are Insulin Pumps Compatible with the Dexcom G7?

 T: slim x2

-It may sound inconvenient and frustrating for users who want to switch to the G7, but luckily, it’s only temporary.
-Soon, the two devices will be compatible, and users can enjoy the long-term benefits of the integration, such as getting real-time notifications quicker and gaining better insight into their glucose levels.
+Finally users of the t:slim can enjoy the long-term benefits of the integration, such as getting real-time notifications quicker and gaining better insight into their glucose levels.

-Dexcom, on its part, is working hard to ensure its G7 CGM integrates with the present and future insulin pumps.
-For now, the company advises you to continue with the Dexcom G6 until the G7 is compatible with most insulin delivery systems.
+Dexcom, on its part, is working hard to ensure its G7 CGM integrates with more insulin pumps.

 Final Thoughts

 Using an insulin pump with a Dexcom CGM can enhance control over glucose levels, leading to a better quality of life.
-However, note that insulin pumps aren’t compatible with the Dexcom G7 yet, as the modalities are still being worked on.
+However, note that the only insulin pump compatible with the Dexcom G7 at the moment is the Tandem t:slim x2.

-In the meantime, if you do decide to switch over to the Dexcom G7, Gluroo is already compatible!
+In the meantime, if you’re not a user of the t:slim and you do decide to switch over to the Dexcom G7, Gluroo is already compatible!
 Gluroo offers smart and non-obtrusive BGL alerting, allows you to track things like insulin boluses, carb intake, exercises, and more, and synchronizes all of this information for everyone in your GluCrew to see.

 You can download Gluroo for free today!